Walt Disney Company Marketing Mix (4Ps) Analysis

 5. Public relations

 Advertising is a traditional strategy and major contributor to Disney’s marketing communications effectiveness.
 For example, the company uses advertisements for its movies and parks and resorts (especially for special events and occasions).
 Direct selling efforts include direct communications with other firms for various opportunities that Disney offers, such as brand exposure in Marvel and Pixar movies, and in Disneyland parks and resorts.
 Also in this part of the marketing mix is sponsorship, which refers to the company’s sponsoring of various activities, such as community development programs of nonprofit organizations.
-This kind of sponsorship promotes the company’s business and helps manage stakeholders’ expectations, as detailed in The Walt Disney Company’s corporate social responsibility (CSR) strategies.
+This kind of sponsorship promotes the company’s business and helps manage stakeholders’ expectations, as detailed in Walt Disney’s corporate social responsibility (CSR) strategies.
 The company also uses sales promotion, which is observable in its Disney Outlet stores and package deals that come with discounts.
-In addition, public relations efforts are aimed at strategically maintaining a strong image for the company’s brand, which is among the most valuable in the global market.
+In addition, public relations efforts are aimed at strategically maintaining a strong image for the company’s brands, which are among the most valuable in the global market.
 This part of The Walt Disney Company’s marketing mix presents a diverse approach that capitalizes on the conglomerate’s attractive products, deep pockets, and network of business partners.

 Considering the various industries and markets of Disney, this part of the marketing mix involves pricing strategies and corresponding price points and price ranges that are differentially determined based on market and industry conditions.
 For example, differences in growth, saturation, risks, business opportunities, and other managerial concerns lead to various pricing strategies in the media and entertainment, parks and resorts, and consumer goods and retail markets.
-Disney applies the following pricing strategies for its diverse product mix:
+Disney’s marketing strategy applies the following pricing strategies for its diverse product mix:

 1. Market-oriented pricing strategy